 Ensuring good social conditions for employees is important to the company, and RIAS offers all of its employees good working conditions in accordance with applicable legislation and good practices.
 There are monthly follow-ups on sick leave in order to improve well-being, and in general, the company is continually working on ensuring the best possible working environment.
-The total absences for the 2022/23 financial year have decreased compared to 2021/22 and are at 2.4% compared to 3.1% last year.
+The total absences for the 2023/24 financial year have decreased compared to 2022/23 and are at 2.1% compared to 2.4% last year.

 Workplace safety is important to the company, and there is continual investment in initiatives that improve safety at warehouses and production facilities.
-During 2022/23 investments done in fire protection has been done in Roskilde.
+During 2023/24 fire drills have been done and training in the fire protection system has been carried out.
 Investments have been made in equipping trucks with blue lights both front and rear so that employees can see when a truck is headed their way.
 Investments have also been made on pallet racks to prevent forklifts from damaging the racks so that a breakdown of the racks can injure the workforce.

-In the financial year of 2022/23 the company had one workplace accident where an employee stretched a muscle during a lift.
+In our warehouse and processing department the company invested in advanced hearing protection which are specific produced for each employee which keep the noise out, but the employee can be contacted.
+In our administration we have invested in headsets with active noise reduction and installed noise reduction walls between workstations.

+The work environment council in RIAS works with safety and health and during the year different competitions have been done in order to improve the health of the employees.
+Count your steps during the day was one initiative and another was count your km when using your bicycle.
+Trying to improve physical activity during the day both at work but also in the spare time, is just one out of many initiatives performed by the council.
+In the financial year of 2023/24 the company had no accidents compared to 1 last year.

-The company will continue to work on safety issues via daily morning meetings at warehouses and production facilities in order to ensure that the number of workplace accidents remains at zero.
-In the coming period, the company is expecting to complete an employee satisfaction survey to ensure that the social conditions remain good via the use of employee dialogues.
+The company will continue to work on safety issues via daily morning meetings at warehouses and production facilities to ensure that the number of workplace accidents are avoided or at a very low rate.
+The company completed an employee satisfaction survey during the spring of 2024 to ensure that the social conditions remain good via the use of employee dialogues.
+Communication was an issue that was brought to the attention of the management and therefore monthly morning meetings are initiated for all employees and for those who can't participate the meetings are shared via Teams.
+Information screens has been installed in both sites and in most departments.
+Here information can be shared so all are informed about news in RIAS A/S.

-Inclusion is also important to the company, and it employs those in vocational training programmes and offers flexible working schemes (flexjob) to employees with a limited work capacity.
+Inclusion is also important to the company, and it employs those in vocational training programs and offers flexible working schemes (flexjob) to employees with a limited work capacity.
 In addition, there are schemes for seniors offered to employees who are close to retirement.

-RIAS also assumes responsibility by training young people in various job roles, and currently the company has three trainees hired in warehouses and in purchasing functions.
+RIAS also assumes responsibility by training young people in various job roles, and currently the company has 5 trainees hired in warehouses and in sales functions which is 2 more than last year.

-RIAS has a maternity leave for men that is equal to the one offered to women and by doing that exceeding the legal requirements.
-This has the effect that men and women have the same opportunity in this matter.
+RIAS has a maternity leave for men that is equal to the one applying for women and by doing that exceeding the legal requirements.
+This has the effect that men and women are having the same opportunity in this matter.